taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 View of Min, on the floor with PQ's jacket under her head.
 She nods.

 PQ: "Right then, thank you medics, for your swift response.
-I'll make sure she gets back to her dorm."
+I'll let this one have a bit o' quiet, then I'll walk her back to her dorm."
 To the scholarship students: "Scholars!
 No more excitement tonight, off to bed!"

-Once everyone is out of her office, PQ makes a gesture that activates a strange energy in the room, making Min's hair stand on end.
+PQ closes her office door then makes a gesture that activates a strange energy in the room, making Min's hair stand on end.

 Min: "What's going on?"

 PQ, eyes unfathomable: "I've activated a **SIGNAL SCRAMBLER BUBBLE**.
-It'll keep the eyes and ears of the World Government off us.
+It'll keep the eyes and ears of the World Government off us."

 PQ leans in close to Min and whispers: "I saw it...your subdermal shield."

 Min clenches her teeth and begins to sweat: "How do you--??"

 PQ smiles mysteriously: "I recognize it, because an Automata once saved my life with something similar.
-You wouldn't happen to know a crusty old bird named Magou, eh?"
+You wouldn't happen to know a crusty old bird named Magou, would ya?"

 ## Dream 2: The Night of a Thousand Burning Stars (3 pages)